 I have 3 outputs: MOBI, EPUB, Smashwords EPUB.
 The difference between Mobi and the two EPUBs is that the “stylesheet.css” file is a little different between MOBI and EPUB, and the Cover page is treated differently (EPUBs require an extra step).
 The difference between my EPUB and my Smashwords EPUB version is that the Copyright Page has different content.

 Likewise, the fact that Smashwords requires its own ISBN means only that I maintain two different external Copyright Page HTML documents and copy the contents of whichever one I want into the shell in Sigil.
 UPDATE 2016 — Smashwords no longer requires a unique ISBN – you can use the ISBN for your own EPUB file.
 So you only need two Copyright Page HTML documents: one for MOBI and one for EPUB, with the different ISBNs.
+UPDATE 2021 — Amazon now accepts (prefers) EPUB files and does its own conversion to MOBI.
+So now I only need one ISBN for an ebook, and only the EPUB format.

 Both of these make use of a simple modular structure.